 Step 3: Open the fuel tank

-If the tank is empty, it means something else is wrong, and the troubleshooting continues.
+If the tank is empty, something else is wrong, and the troubleshooting continues.

 However, if there is still fuel inside, even though it stopped coming out, it means there is a problem with the fuel cap.